jdillon/gossip/README.md

 If you answered yes to any (or all) of the questions above, then Gossip might be the logging provider for you!

+If you don't mind some additional byte-code weight, then you should probably look at [LOGBack][5].
+This is the recommended SLF4j provider when byte-code size is not an issue.

 License
 -------